theforeman/kafo/README.md

 Supported types are: string, boolean, integer, array, password

-Note that all arguments that are nil (have no value in answers.yaml or you set them UNDEF (see below) are translated to ```undef``` in puppet.
+Note that all arguments that are nil (have no value in answers.yaml or you set them UNDEF (see below)) are translated to ```undef``` in puppet.

 ## Password arguments

-Kafo support password arguments.
-It's adding some level of protection for you passwords.
+Kafo supports password arguments.
+It's adding some level of protection for your passwords.
 Usually people generate random strings for passwords.
-However all values are stored in config/answers.yaml which introduce some security risk.
+However all values are stored in config/answers.yaml which may introduce a security risk.

-If this is something to consider for you, you can use password type (see Argument types for more info how to define parameter type).
-It will generate a secure (random) password of decent length (32 chars) and encrypts it using AES 256 in CBC mode.
-It uses a passphrase that is stored in config/kafo.yaml so if anyone gets an access to this file, he can read all other passwords from answers.yaml.
+If this is something to consider for you, you can use the password type (see Argument types for more info how to define parameter type).
+It will generate a secure (random) password with a length of 32 chars and encrypts it using AES 256 in CBC mode.
+It uses a passphrase that is stored in config/kafo.yaml so if anyone gets an access to this file, he can read all the passwords from the answers.yaml, too.
 A random password is generated and stored if there is none in kafo.yaml yet.

 When Kafo runs puppet, puppet will read this password from config/kafo.yaml.
 It runs under the same user so it should have read access by default.
-Kafo puppet module also provides a function that you can use to decrypt such parameters.
+The Kafo puppet module also provides a function that you can use to decrypt such parameters.
 You can use it like this